amplication/docs/docs/api/metaquery-graphql.md

 ## Obtaining the record count of a query

-The `_EntitiesMeta API` can be used to obtain the record count of a query.
+You can use the `_EntitiesMeta API` to obtain the total record count of a query.
 The meta query supports all the parameters that are supported in the `FindMany` query.

  ```bash
 query{